 These natural ingredients are great at soaking up odors in your home without chemical sprays, making this another of my favorite old-fashioned cleaning hacks.

 Place a bowl or jar of your favorite natural odor absorber in the room where the bad smell is lingering to instantly freshen the space.
 Or use a bowl of baking soda or coffee grounds in your fridge or the bottom of your trash can to keep the odor-prone areas smelling great throughout the day… That’s actually something I mentioned in my post about “How To Permanently Deodorize Your Fridge“.
+I also have a post that will teach you “How To Clean And Deodorize Wood” for all of those cutting boards that need it too.

 How To Shine Your Silver, The Cheap Way